matloff/TidyverseSkeptic/README.md

-# Teaching R in a Kinder, Gentler Manner: Use Base-R, Not the Tidyverse
+# Teaching R in a Kinder, Gentler Manner:

+# Use Base-R, Not the Tidyverse

 ## Author:  Prof. Norm Matloff, University of California, Davis

-I teach in the Computer Science Dept. at UC Davis, where I formerly was Professor of Statistics.
+I teach in the Computer Science Dept. at UC Davis, where I formerly was a Professor of Statistics.
 I am an award-winning textbook author, and am also the recipient of university awards for teaching and public service.